 While we love animals and enjoy sharing our valley with many of them, we do not permit guests to bring their pets.
 Licensed service dogs are the only exception, with proof of license—please notify the Front Desk in advance if you plan to bring your service dog.

 Yes.
-We have five wooden platforms for tents and plenty of additional space in the grassy meadows overlooking the Pantherkill Stream.
+We have four wooden platforms for tents and plenty of additional space in the grassy meadows overlooking the Pantherkill Stream.
 Falling asleep to the sound of water is magical and very refreshing.
 In the lower level of the Conference Center, we have men’s and women’s bathrooms with showers for campers.
 The Conference Center is just a short walk from the camping areas.

 Yes.
 We have plenty of room in our Lhasa Inn lower parking lot or at the back of the Conference Center main parking lot.

 When not in session, guests often like to: